First of all, let’s get this off our chest: the Apple AirPods look a bit daft. Or, more specifically, they make you look a bit daft when wearing them.

 If you have pretty standard sized and shaped ears, the AirPods will not only be comfortable, but also surprisingly secure.

-We were able to run and cycle without them falling out.
-Other members of our test team fared less well, however, finding them rather uncomfortable.
+Generally, we're able to run and cycle without them falling out, although some members of our test team fared less well, finding them a bit uncomfortable.

 So how can you tell if the AirPods will work for you?
 Your best bet is to find an Apple Store where you can try them on, but if the wired Apple EarPods fit, you should be okay.
 The AirPods aren’t identical, but they’re very close.